myTerminal/theme-looper/README.md

 ## Acknowledgments

-Thanks to the below people for their valuable feedback, suggestions, help, and enhancements (in chronological order of their contributions):
+Thanks to the following people for their valuable feedback, suggestions and help for enhancements and fixes (in chronological order of their contributions):

 - [syohex](https://github.com/syohex)
 - [protonpopsicle](https://github.com/protonpopsicle)